psu13/mutable-hakyll/posts/green-sauce.md

 This turns out to be the best thing ever.
 So for reference, here is what goes in:

 1. As many tomatillos has you have.
 One quart or two from the farmer's market is the standard unit.
 Peel them and cut them in half.
+This is two or three times what the Kenji recipe calls for, give or take.
 1. One onion.
 1. A few big cloves of garlic.
 1. A tablespoon of whole cumin seeds, with a pinch of coriander seeds thrown in.
 If you